 If two similar image features have a $n \times 30^{\circ}$ rotation between them and we consider two p-matrices from equivalent interest points in them, a summation of the column-wise correlations of the two p-matrices will produce a response vector with a peak at a shift by n elements.
-Thus, the peak correlation score gives an estimate of the relative rotation between the two images $(n \times 30^{\circ})$ .
-However, the estimated rotation will only be at intervals of $30^{\circ}$ .
-Fortunately the correlation, being cyclic over the columns, can be calculated efficiently in the Fourier domain; and the resolution can be improved by using zero-padding of the Fourier coefficients.
-This may be used to upsample the original 12 directions to 48 and give a 48-point correlation vector, now with rotation intervals of $7.5^{\circ}$ .
-The rotation may now be estimated to $7.5^{\circ}$ resolution or better.
+Thus, the peak correlation score gives an estimate of the relative rotation between the two images $(n \times 30^{\circ})$.
+However, the estimated rotation will only be at intervals of 30°.
+Fortunately the correlation, being cyclic over the columns, can be calculated efficiently in the Fourier domain, and the resolution can be improved by using zero-padding of the Fourier coefficients.
+This may be used to upsample the original 12 directions to 48 and give a 48-point correlation vector, now with rotation intervals of 7.5° .
+The rotation may now be estimated to 7.5° resolution or better.
 More details of the p-matrix can be found in [24].
 The amount of information carried by the p-matrix can be increased by adding more columns to the matrix, corresponding to multiple levels and additional rings with the tradeoff being increased computational complexity.
-In this paper, a sampling ring from a chosen decomposition level of the DTCWT, along with the centre points from this level and the next coarser level are used to form the p-matrix, resulting in a $12 \times 8$ matrix containing 96 complex coefficients (c.f. typically 128 real coefficients in a SIFT feature vector).
+In this paper, a sampling ring from a chosen decomposition level of the DTCWT, along with the center points from this level and the next coarser level are used to form the p-matrix, resulting in a 12×8 matrix containing 96 complex coefficients (see typically 128 real coefficients in a SIFT feature vector).

-Polar matching efficiently produces a 48-point similarity score which varies as a function of the relative orientation R between two p-matrices.
-Based on the spatial constraint in (7), the similarity score between pairs of corresponding p-matrices can be determined as the correlation score when $R \approx \omega$ , rounded to $7.5^{\circ}$ resolution.
+Polar matching efficiently produces a 48-point similarity score, which varies as a function of the relative orientation R between two p-matrices.
+Based on the spatial constraint in (7), the similarity score between pairs of corresponding p-matrices can be determined as the correlation score when $R \approx \omega$, rounded to 7.5° resolution.
 Next, we extend the above concepts and introduce a version of polar matching that is tolerant to changes in scale s, such that the correlation score varies as a function of both R and s.

-C. Polar matching as a function of scale s
+C. Polar Matching as a Function of Scale s

 Polar matching may be extended to tolerate changes in scale by considering correlation vectors between p-matrices from different scales (DTCWT levels) of the image pair.
 Scale increments of less than 2:1 may be achieved by interleaving parallel DTCWT decompositions, starting from different resized versions of the input image.
-This then leads to a similarity score which varies smoothly with s as well as R, and is achieved as follows.
+This then leads to a similarity score, which varies smoothly with s as well as R, and is achieved as follows.

-Given two images X and Y with $M_X$ and $M_Y$ interest points respectively, X is sampled at a set of initial coarse scales $S_o$ and the interest points are projected across all $|S_o|$ scales, resulting in $M_X$ p-matrices at each scale.
-Polar matching then results in $S_o$ correlation vectors for each pair of interest points in X and Y (c.f. section IV-E).
-Typically $S_o=5$ and the scale interval is $\sqrt{2}:1$ , requiring just two DTCWTs.
-These correlation vectors can then be interpolated across a fine set of scales $S_f$ , resulting in a correlation map for each pair of features $f_u$ and $f_p$ in X and Y respectively.
+Given two images X and Y with M_X and M_Y interest points, respectively, X is sampled at a set of initial coarse scales S_o and the interest points are projected across all $|S_o|$ scales, resulting in M_X p-matrices at each scale.
+Polar matching then results in S_o correlation vectors for each pair of interest points in X and Y (see Section IV-E).
+Typically $S_o = 5$ and the scale interval is $\sqrt{2}$: 1, requiring just two DTCWTs.
+These correlation vectors can then be interpolated across a fine set of scales S_f , resulting in a correlation map for each pair of features f_u and f_p in X and Y, respectively.